melnyczuk/melnycz.uk/src/content/writing/markdown/the_internet_as_a_libidinal_space.md

 There is a sentiment that pervades every hackathon and props up every tech start-up: that through technology, all is possible.
 That creation is boundless.
 But this is the sort of facile base of an ideology that births a constant paradox.
 It both demands the results of ongoing scientific research whilst denying the confines of scientifically verifiable material reality.
 It requires that scientific discovery continue, but demands that physical reality be inexhaustible and limitlessly new.
 It posits many claims toward a truly revolutionary ambition, whilst actively maintaining the structures of power - be this through the purchase and implementation of military-funded research, the venture capital funding model of any given start-up, or the destruction of workers rights in the creation of the sharing economy.
 It is a farce.
 So much of the tech industry, dominated as it is by white male egos, is a trapped in a fantasy that uses the potentiality of virtual spaces as a proxy for the expansion its own libidinal energy.
 And in doing so it neutralises any real potential there may be.

 As for users, if fears and stories surrounding the rising political significance of the alt-right are to be believed, then the fabled internet troll is going to spill over into the real world just as Steyerl predicted.
 Gamergate did much to show the violent power of male ego online, and behind every death threat Anita Sarkeesian received, was a real-life sender acting out his violent fantasies with the same impunity with which Kris Kelvin repeatedly murders his wife.
 The true horror of this online violence is the power with which it reinforces itself, as each attack morphs into a form of Freudian wish-fulfilment to be screencapped and shared on 4chan.
-The diegetic logic of the internet is one in which Otherness is completely denied any sense of reality, where all lives matter.
-Except that no lives matter, only the singular our, as any other takes no more agency than a twitter bot.
+The logic of the internet is that of the virtual, where the reality of otherness disintegrates, leaving only the self - a network of selves, each seeing the other with no more agency than a twitter bot.
 It is a psychic space that lacks repercussion.
-Online, we are alone with our desire and the looming threat of all others.
+Online, we are alone with our desire.